Honest Thief: Plot

-Tom Dolan, a former US Marine and demolitions expert, has become a successful bank robber nicknamed the "In-and-Out Bandit".
-One day, while storing his money in a storage unit, he meets Annie Wilkins, a psychology graduate student working at the facility.
+Tom Dolan is a former US Marine demolitions expert.
+After years of service, Tom decides to use his knowledge and skills to become a successful bank robber known to the public as the "In-and-Out Bandit".
+One day, while he is storing money in a storage unit, he meets Annie Wilkins, a psychology graduate student employed by the facility.
+The pair seem inseparable as they work together to store his money, with Annie unaware that the money is stolen.